Shetler Studios, 244 W. 54th St., 11th fl.

 Current Directing Projects: Drama League Gala Honoring Steve Martin, and Bryant Park Christmas Skatetacular.
 Resident Director: Matilda the Musical (1st National Tour).
 Assistant Resident Director: Matilda the Musical (Broadway).
 Additional Associate/Assistant Directing credits: Southern Comfort (The Public), Sarah Brightman’s Dreamchaser World Tour, On the Town (Barrington Stage), An Iliad (National Tour), Academia Nuts, and multiple shows at NYMF and FringeNYC.
 Select Directing credits include: The Arkadina Project, Urinetown, 210 Amlent Ave, and Madam Fury’s Traveling Show.
 Drama League Directing Fellow. www.samanthasaltzman.

 RASHAD V. CHAMBERSis a global producer, talent manager and lawyer.
 He recently produced the world premiere of It Happened In Key West at the Charing Cross Theatre in London.
-His upcoming Broadway productions include American Son and Ain't Too Proud - The Life and Times of The Temptations.
+His Broadway productions include American Son, The Inheritance, Betrayal and Ain't Too Proud - The Life and Times of The Temptations.
 In addition, Rashad produced the world premiere of The Erlkings at the Beckett Theatre in New York.
 He also produced an independent romantic comedy entitled True to the Heart, which won five awards at the Long Island International Film Expo and was an official selection of the Big Apple Film Festival.
 His short films, Hunger and Click, were official selections of the Urbanworld Film Festival, Hollywood Black Film Festival and Pan African Film Festival.
 Rashad is currently developing a TV series with Stacy Sutphen, Damon Sharpe, Kenny "Babyface" Edmonds and Electus.
 He has also developed and produced concerts series at 54 Below, 42West, Ars Nova and the 92Y in Tribeca.
 A licensed attorney in New York and Connecticut, Rashad earned his JD and MBA degrees from The Ohio State University and BA in Business Administration from Morehouse College.
 He is the Founder and President of Esquire Entertainment, a New York based talent management and production company. www.esquireentertainment.com

 S. ASHER GELMAN